What Is Hypothyroidism?

 Frequently Asked Questions about Hypothyroidism

 In most cases of permanent hypothyroidism (Hashimoto, post-thyroidectomy, post-radioiodine), yes.
 Mild subclinical hypothyroidism may not require permanent treatment and should be reassessed periodically.
-The decision belongs to the endocrinologist, based on TSH, symptoms, and the cause of hypothyroidism.
+The endocrinologist makes the call based on TSH, symptoms, and the cause of hypothyroidism.

 Levothyroxine is absorbed in the jejunum and duodenum on an empty stomach.
 Food (especially calcium, iron, and fiber), coffee, and several medications significantly reduce absorption.
-It should be taken 30-60 minutes before breakfast, with water.
-Lack of fasting adherence is the most common cause of persistently elevated TSH in patients on treatment.
+Take it 30-60 minutes before breakfast, with water.
+Poor fasting adherence is the most common cause of persistently elevated TSH in treated patients.

-Preliminary studies suggest a possible immunomodulatory effect of acupuncture in Hashimoto thyroiditis, with reports of reduced anti-TPO antibodies in some trials — but evidence is still limited and heterogeneous, and does not constitute established treatment.
-Acupuncture may be evaluated as adjunctive for residual symptoms (fatigue, mood) that persist despite normalized TSH.
+Preliminary studies suggest a possible immunomodulatory effect of acupuncture in Hashimoto thyroiditis, with reports of reduced anti-TPO antibodies in some trials — but evidence is still limited and heterogeneous, and doesn't constitute established treatment.
+Acupuncture may be considered as adjunctive therapy for residual symptoms (fatigue, mood) that persist despite normalized TSH.
 It never replaces levothyroxine — hormone replacement is indispensable.
-The acupuncture physician evaluates the indication on an individualized basis.
+The acupuncture physician evaluates the indication case by case.

-There is an association between celiac disease and Hashimoto thyroiditis (greater frequency of positive anti-TPO in celiac patients).
+Celiac disease and Hashimoto thyroiditis are associated (positive anti-TPO is more frequent in celiac patients).
 In celiac patients with Hashimoto, a gluten-free diet may reduce antibody titers.
-However, for people without celiac disease or proven gluten sensitivity, there is no evidence that gluten causes or worsens hypothyroidism.
+However, for people without celiac disease or proven gluten sensitivity, there's no evidence that gluten causes or worsens hypothyroidism.

-Yes, but generally modestly (2-4 kg).
-Weight gain in hypothyroidism is mainly from water retention and myxedema, not fat accumulation.
-Most patients do not lose substantial weight from hormone replacement alone — additional lifestyle interventions are needed.
+Yes, but usually modestly (2-4 kg).
+Weight gain in hypothyroidism comes mainly from water retention and myxedema, not fat accumulation.
+Most patients don't lose substantial weight from hormone replacement alone — additional lifestyle interventions are needed.

 Yes.
 Uncontrolled hypothyroidism increases the risk of anovulatory cycles, infertility, miscarriage, and obstetric complications.
 The TSH target during pregnancy is stricter (< 2.5 mIU/L in the 1st trimester).
 Women planning pregnancy should have hypothyroidism optimized before conception.

 It depends on the context.
-Consensus indications for treatment: TSH > 10 mIU/L, symptoms, pregnancy or pregnancy planning, positive anti-TPO (greater risk of progression), and presence of cardiovascular comorbidities.
-For asymptomatic TSH 4-10, management is individualized by the physician.
+Consensus indications for treatment: TSH > 10 mIU/L, symptoms, pregnancy or pregnancy planning, positive anti-TPO (higher risk of progression), and cardiovascular comorbidities.
+For asymptomatic TSH 4-10, the physician individualizes management.

 Raw cruciferous vegetables in large quantities (kale, broccoli, cabbage) contain goitrogens that may interfere with hormone synthesis — cooking neutralizes them.
 Excess soy may reduce levothyroxine absorption.
-Calcium and iron should be taken away from levothyroxine (a 2-4 hour interval).
-There is no mandatory restrictive diet — adequate hormonal control is what matters most.
+Calcium and iron should be spaced from levothyroxine by 2-4 hours.
+No restrictive diet is mandatory — adequate hormonal control is what matters most.

 Yes.
-A subgroup of patients with Hashimoto remains symptomatic even with TSH within the normal range — possibly from impaired T4-to-T3 conversion (cellular hypothyroidism).
+A subgroup of Hashimoto patients stays symptomatic even with TSH in the normal range — possibly from impaired T4-to-T3 conversion (cellular hypothyroidism).
 In these cases, the physician may consider adding liothyronine (T3) to levothyroxine or using desiccated thyroid extracts.
 Acupuncture may help with residual symptoms.

-In Hashimoto thyroiditis, there is a progressive decline in thyroid function over the years, requiring gradual adjustment of levothyroxine doses.
-Annual TSH screening is recommended in patients with Hashimoto.
-Older adults often need lower doses of levothyroxine due to reduced metabolic clearance.
+In Hashimoto thyroiditis, thyroid function declines progressively over the years, requiring gradual levothyroxine dose adjustments.
+Annual TSH screening is recommended in Hashimoto patients.
+Older adults often need lower levothyroxine doses due to reduced metabolic clearance.